eapolash/eapolash/README.md

-### Hi there 👋
+### Hi 👋

 <!--
-**eapolash/eapolash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**eapolash/eapolash** is a

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Myself.
 - 🌱 I’m currently learning ...
+How to learn.
 - 👯 I’m looking to collaborate on ...
+Learning.
 - 🤔 I’m looking for help with ...
+Learning.
 - 💬 Ask me about ...
+How can i learn more?
 - 📫 How to reach me: ...
+Not ready yet.
 - 😄 Pronouns: ...
+Polash
 - ⚡ Fun fact: ...
+I can't give up.
 -->